FrankYanhanSun/frankyanhansun.github.io/projects.md

 ### 2025
 - Simulation and experiment on the soft robot
 **(A summer research internship supervised by [Prof. Ke Wu](https://scholar.google.com/citations?user=UOd1SfAAAAAJ&hl=en&oi=sra) in MBZUAI)**
+- Object detection robotcar with ESP32s3 and K230
+**(A university-level undergraduate innovation project)**

 ### 2024
 - Research on diagnosis and localization of moles for robotic mole removal surgery based on YOLOv8<br>**(A research experience supervised by [Prof. Hongliang Ren](https://scholar.google.com/citations?user=rcF7N44AAAAJ&hl=en))**